 Tips for making the Biscoff Apple Crumble

-- You can make the crumble topping by hand or using a food processor, just make sure if you are using a food processor not to over mix it
+- You can make the crumble topping by hand or using a food processor, just make sure if you are using a food processor not to over mix it.

-- You can freeze the uncooked crumble mix in a ziploc bag, you can also freeze the assembled and baked apple crumble in the freezer in sealed tubs.
+- You can freeze the uncooked crumble mix in a ziploc bag, you can also freeze the baked apple crumble in the freezer in sealed tubs.
 I recommend portioning it out before freezing.